-In 2015 Sheffield Youth Justice Service took over the running of its own Junior Attendance Centre, and has been developing the provision to offer a range of interventions and programs to young people involved in the criminal justice system.
+Sheffield Youth Justice Service offer a range of interventions and programs to young people involved in the criminal justice system.
 It is available to sentencers as a requirement of a Youth Rehabilitation Order, but we also refer other young people if we think the programme will be of use to them.

-At the moment the Attendance Centre takes place at Star House every Saturday morning, where we run two main programmes, one about behaviour and one about driving and motorcycing.
+The Attendance Centre takes place at Star House every Saturday morning, where we run two main programmes, one about behaviour and one about driving and motorcycling.

 The Behavioural Programme considers the attendee’s attitudes, beliefs and values around a range of topics.
 It intends to highlight possible negative influences, such as peer pressure, alcohol/drugs, provocation, gang culture, hate crime, difficulties in relationships, etc. It examines their role in offending and that of their victims, and outlines the possible consequences of such actions.

 The programme also gives information on issues such as sexual health and relationships, and addresses work around confidence building and goal setting, and looks at how participants can work towards finding suitable careers/jobs/training and positive activities with support around interview techniques, how to answer interview questions, etc.

 - The Dangers of so-called ‘Legal Highs’ or Novel Psychoactive Substances (NPS)

 - Confidence Building/Goal Setting: Part 2